 - Where did this come from?
 The passage never mentioned African-American dancers, choreographers, or their aesthetic and political concerns.
 I don’t know how to explain that this is wrong.
 If you picked this, try to figure out what your thought process was, as the answer is completely unsupported.

 - The passage never says that Dunham discovered the link between Caribbean dances and African dances.
-It just mentions that there was a link (lines 28-31), and that Dunham was interested in studying it.
+It just mentions that there was a link (first sentence of the third paragraph), and that Dunham was interested in studying it.

 - CORRECT.
 This covers the main themes of the passage.
-Dunham was uniquely suited to study dance (lines 23-27).
+Dunham was uniquely suited to study dance (third sentence of the second paragraph).
 Paragraphs 1 and 4 show that her studies let her impact modern dance.

 Want a free Reading Comp lesson?